 Disable macOS Update Permanently

 Step 1.
-Open the Terminal app by pressing Command + Space or search Terminal through Spotlight search.
+To open the Terminal app, you can either press Command + Space to open Spotlight search, or search for Terminal through Spotlight search.

 Step 2.
-Once the Terminal is opened, write the following command and hit Enter:
+Once the Terminal is opened, type `openssl rand -base64 512` and press Enter.

 sudo /usr/sbin/softwareupdate --ignore"macOS [name of update]"